-Graduates will be capable of working unsupervised, and are likely to be responsible for an international freight forwarding operation or a unit within an international freight forwarding operation.
+Graduates will be capable of working unsupervised in specialist roles, and are likely to be responsible for an international freight forwarding operation or a unit within an international freight forwarding operation.
 They may be responsible for managing freight forwarding projects.

 Key Information for Students